 Price’s Candles proudly supply candles for the wedding of Princess Elizabeth to Phillip Mountbatten, Duke of Edinburgh, at Westminster Abbey.
 The ceremony is recorded and broadcast by BBC Radio to 200 million people around the world.

 Having already diversified into the production of soaps and lubricants, Price’s Candles dominate the early part of the 20th century with their motor oils, Huile De Luxe and Motorine, used by car royalty, Rolls Royce.

 Majestic, tall white candles are handcrafted for The Queen’s coronation.
 At 11.15am on 2nd June, Queen Elizabeth becomes the 39th Sovereign to be crowned at Westminster Abbey.

-As Royal warrant holders, Price’s are commissioned to produce and supply monumental candles for the state funeral of Sir Winston Churchill.
+As Royal Warrant holders, Price’s Candles are commissioned to produce and supply monumental candles for the state funeral of Sir Winston Churchill.

 Billed as the ‘wedding of the century’, on Wednesday 29th July at 11.20 am, Charles, Prince of Wales, and Lady Diana Spencer are married at St Paul’s Cathedral, in front of 3,500 guests from across the world.

 Following the sale of the company in 1991, Price’s Candles is once again privately owned.

 Price’s Candles launch their innovative ‘Fresh Air Odour Eliminating’ range of candles and reed diffusers.

 In order to to remain at the top of the industry, Price’s Candles develop and launch their Signature Range, comprising of outstanding, sophisticated candles and diffusers across 14 stunning fragrances.
 Designing beautiful, timeless packaging, including branded silver lids, which complements the quality and contemporary look of the Price’s Candles brand, each fragrance is carefully developed towards future trends in home fragrance design.